1. Blog

 “You need to calculate how many calories your dog needs to consume based on their ideal body weight, not their current weight,” Dr. Wilson says.
 “If you feed them for that current weight, they’re just going to stay at that weight.”

-Calculating your dog’s caloric and nutritional needs is based on highly individualized factors, such as overall health, metabolism, and whether your dog is spayed or neutered.
+Calculating your dog’s caloric and nutritional needs is based on highly individualized factors.
+Factors include overall health, metabolism, and whether your dog is spayed or neutered.
 So it’s important to work with your veterinarian to establish the ideal number of calories your dog needs to achieve their goal weight.

 Even then, keep in mind that not all calories — or dog foods — are created equal.
-So be sure to make every calorie count by choosing dog treats and a dog food that’s packed with everything your pet needs to thrive, despite the calorie restrictions.
+Be sure to make every calorie count.
+Choose dog treats and a dog food that’s packed with everything your pet needs to thrive, despite the calorie restrictions.

 You can use the JustFoodForDogs feeding calculator to determine the ideal combination of calories and nutrients your dog needs, based on their unique profile, health history, and activity levels.